konstantinosanagn/campaign-saas/README.md

 ### Quick Start (Recommended)
 If you run into any problem when following the Quick Start instructions, pleae check out our curated [Troubleshooting section](#troubleshooting), where tested solutions to commonly encountered setup issues are provided.

+If you prefer manually set up this project locally instead, please follow instructions in [Manual Setup section](#manual-setup-alternative)

 ```bash
 # 1. Clone and enter the repository
 git clone <your-repo-url>